 D’Lanie Blaze questions Dade Moeller lab retesting Runkle Canyon for strontium-90 saying that Dade Moeller himself discounted any radiation danger because “we’ll soon have a cure for cancer.”

-50 Years After a Santa Susana Nuclear Accident Holds Up Land Development By Michael Collins LA Weekly – July 22, 2009 All hell was about to break loose at the Sodium Reactor Experiment on July 23, 1959.
-The reactor, tucked into a corner of the Santa Susana Field Laboratory in […]
+50 Years After a Santa Susana Nuclear Accident Holds Up Land Development By Michael Collins LA Weekly – July 22, 2009 [KB Home’s Runkle Canyon development is now called Arroyo Vista at the Woodlands.]
+All hell was about to break loose at the Sodium Reactor Experiment on July 23, 1959. […]

 “I sometimes wonder if we’re talking about the same place,” says the Reverend John Southwick of the Radiation Rangers.
 “The department missed the most important stuff.”

 State project manager for the KB Home/DTSC cleanup agreement, Norm Riley, said nothing about public input he’d received, including the Radiation Rangers’ response plan comments.

 Worst meltdown in U.S. history happened 30 miles northwest of L.A. for two weeks from July 13-26, 1959.
 Meltdown spewed hundreds of times more radiation than Three Mile Island in 1979.